hazelcast/hazelcast-reference-manual/src/DistributedEvents/MemberEvents.md

 - `memberAdded`: A new member is added to the cluster.
 - `memberRemoved`: An existing member leaves the cluster.
 - `memberAttributeChanged`: An attribute of a member is changed.
-Please refer to the [Member Attributes section](#member-attributes) to learn about member attributes.
+Please refer to [Defining Member Attributes](#defining-member-attributes) to learn about member attributes.

 To write a Membership Listener class, you implement the MembershipListener interface and its methods.